HOW RICE IS GROWN AND HARVESTED IN INDIA

 Cons

-How paddy is cultivated in India
+How rice (paddy) is cultivated in India

-Growing paddy does not need plenty of water, but the paddy fields are always filled with water; do you know the reason?
-The real reason is paddy can sustain and flourish despite flooded fields, but the other harmful plants & weeds that try to grow on the paddy fields cannot sustain flooded water and they perish.
-So, keeping the paddy field filled with water will get rid of unwanted growth of weeds and harmful plants.
+The real reason is paddy can sustain and flourish despite flooded fields, but the other harmful plants/weeds that try to grow on the paddy fields cannot sustain flooded water and they perish.
+So, keeping the paddy field filled with water will get rid of unwanted weeds and harmful plants.

 Paddy is normally grown in areas that receive good monsoons or where there is an assured source of water.
 The water in the paddy field is normally changed three times during its growth.

-Steps followed for cultivating paddy are:
+The steps followed for cultivating paddy are:

-- Prepare a nursery bed with borders; the area of the bed depends on the proposed size of the paddy field.
+• Prepare a nursery bed with borders.
+The area of the bed depends on the proposed size of the paddy field.
 Plough the nursery bed and fill it with water.

 You can view this video (in Hindi) on YouTube.